Frequently Asked Questions

 All legal documents need to be submitted in English or German.

-Students from the EU/EEA do not need supplementary notarisation of their legal documents.
-If you have questions regarding notarisation and legislation, please contact the Admission Office (master.zulassung [at] univie.ac.at).
+For details regarding legalisation and notarisation of documents please refer to the information provided by the Admission Office of the University of Vienna [link].
+If you have further questions regarding notarisation and legalisation, please contact the Admission Office (master.zulassung [at] univie.ac.at).
 Please note that all legal documents still need to be translated into German or English!

 What exactly do I need to include in the letter of motivation?